 Instead of traditional rings, I chose a Spuhr ISMS mount.
 It’s extremely sturdy, but its versatility and attention to detail earned my business.
 The ISMS has a built-in offset level that you can see without moving your head from the rifle.
 Also, the mount is designed so you can add Picatinny rail attachments, a cosine indicator or anything else you might want.

-DIY Bolt-Action Rifle: Mission Accomplished
+Build a Bolt-Action Rifle: Mission Accomplished

 As you can see, the options are nearly unlimited when it comes to building a rifle exactly how you want it.
 This build has everything I wanted.
 I’ve had a few other rifles prior to this one, but none were ever built to the exact specifications that I’ve learned I’ve wanted and needed.